A couple weeks back, I published a blog post about the top three books I recommend when I’m delivering a proposal training class or seminar.

 I was hoping someone would ask why my book recommendation list to proposal development professionals would include two books about selling, and only one about proposals.
 Unfortunately, nobody asked the question (online, at least) so I’m going to ask and answer my own question.

-Good question!
+A. Good question!
 It’s because proposal writers are salespeople, too.

 Proposal writers are salespeople